Last Updated on June 15, 2023 by Grow with Bovees

 Quantities and pricing aside, this is an excellent and natural organic fertilizer for lawn growth.
 It feeds the soil and the roots, with users claiming it’s most effective in spring due to the soil’s warmth.

 Once on, it keeps the grass healthy year-round and makes your soil much easier to deal with.
 It loosens the hard, compacted stuff to let the grass grow at a consistent rate.
-Even Florida-based customers with sandy soil found it a tremendous help.
+Even Florida-based customers with lawns on sandy soil found it a tremendous help.

 The chief complaints customers have aren’t about performance, but the size of the smallest bag.
 They compare it to a bag of coffee grounds and say you’re better off buying a larger bag—which eliminates the budget-pick part.

 Some also say the company sells bags below the advertised weight across all sizes.

 - Affordable, if you feel the bag is big enough.

 - Helps keep soil moist and loose in winter.

 - Creates a consistent growth rate.

 Green Color, Green Practice: The Benefits of Organic Lawn Fertilizer